 - Refinance your mortgage.
 Look at your interest rate to see if you could get a lower rate.
 Visit with a mortgage lender about whether it would be good for you to do this, as you might be able to lower your monthly payment.

 - Budget billing.
-Some utility companies allow you to pay flat amounts towards your utilities ever month.
+Some utility companies allow you to pay flat amounts towards your utilities every month.
 This helps keep your budget easier to manage as you don’t have those high summer bills when you run your air conditioner or huge gas bills come winter.
 It can make your budget easier to manage.

 - Negotiate your utilities.
 Believe it or not, it is possible to do this, but the problem runs in trying to know what to say and how to say it.
 One way you might be able to do this (which is free for you to use) is a site like BillCutterz.